Experience Life as a Hawk

 Interviews are not required for admission consideration and students not able to interview will not be at a disadvantage during the admission process.

 Meet one-on-one with a transfer counselor to discuss the admission process, financial aid and transfer credit evaluations.
-You must bring your college transcript(s) to receive a preliminary credit evaluation and an on-the-spot transfer decision.
+These will be handled virtually.

 Call 610-660-1300 or Request an Appointment